tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 library;
 ```

-### CONSIDER writing doc comments for private APIs
+### CONSIDER writing doc comments for private APIs {:#consider-writing-doc-comments-for-private-apis}

 Doc comments aren't just for external consumers of your library's public API.
 They can also be helpful for understanding private members that are called from
 other parts of the library.

-### DO start doc comments with a single-sentence summary
+### DO start doc comments with a single-sentence summary {:#do-start-doc-comments-with-a-single-sentence-summary}

 Start your doc comment with a brief, user-centric description ending with a
 period.
 A sentence fragment is often sufficient.
 Provide just enough context for